veggerby/useless-box/README.md

 ## 3DPrinted Box

-The original files from @balassy has been adjusted to accomodate the slightly larger controller on a mini breadboard (with extended).
+The original files from [balassy](https://www.thingiverse.com/thing:3856965) has been adjusted to accomodate the slightly larger controller on a mini breadboard (with extended).
 Additionally the micro USB port has been adjusted size and position for the USB-C port on the used ESP-C3 Super Mini.

 Additionally mounts have been added to the box bottom, to allow for better mounting of the servo for the lid on the box-base, using 2 M2 screws.